LukeWinikates/dotnet-toolbox/README.md

 ## Getting Started

-To build the project, you'll need Node.js and npm.
+To build the ui project, you'll need Node.js and npm.
 You can install node via Homebrew

 `brew install node`